arthurredfern/cnn-sentiment/README.md

 ## Data

 The model is trained with the Customer Reviews dataset, annotated by Minqing Hu and Bing Liu at the University of Illinois.
 More information can be found [here](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html).
+Additionally, the model uses pretrained word embeddings obtained with [GloVe](https://nlp.stanford.edu/projects/glove/).

-To download it, run
+To download the data and embeddings, run

 ```shell
 bash get-data.sh